shaunmclernon/katacoda-scenarios/kubernetes-101/step6.md

-## Dashboard install

 Dashboard is a web-based Kubernetes user interface.
+All this information can be derived using `kubectl` as well.

 **WARNING:** If you deploy the dashboard into your cluster, make sure that it is locked down.